Serenity and Snowberries

 A New Review of Fireflies and Chocolate

-I was quite touched to see this thoughtful review of Fireflies from writer Gemma Brooke this morning: “Elizabeth has a lilting Scottish accent, so rich and natural I can hear it easily in my head.
+I was quite touched to see this thoughtful review of Fireflies from writer Gemma Brook this morning: “Elizabeth has a lilting Scottish accent, so rich and natural I can hear it easily in my head.
 She speaks to us directly, and she’s a charming storyteller, though she goes through some troubled times...
 Dark days and nights lie ahead for Elizabeth, but there is light in the darkness: her own strong spirit, and good people around her (along with some thoroughly despicable characters, sadly quite believable).

 Fireflies and Chocolate by Ailish Sinclair